-No, we are advocates of fresh food and farmers that go to great lengths to provide it.
+No, we are advocates of fresh food and for the farmers that go to great lengths to provide it.
+We have found that the general public has no idea just how demanding (and riddled with regulation) farming can be!
 Through our advocacy and our initiatives, we aim to be a bridge between farmers and the community.

 The foundation was created in response to Maui’s urgent need for sustainable food systems, community support, and regenerative farming practices.
 It was shaped by the founder’s personal journey, local partnerships, and a commitment to long-term resilience.